Aurora vs 1st Energy Tasmanian Energy Prices

 Should you switch to 1st Energy?

 The arrival of 1st Energy in Tasmania will no doubt be welcomed by many households.
-Even though the two retailers have similar rates, those who have experienced what they deem to be poor customer service from Aurora in the past may see 1st Energy as an alternative worth giving a go.
-And that’s perfectly reasonable.
-When it comes to price, 1st Energy’s 5% discount looks set to make it slightly cheaper than Aurora, however, it does have higher bas rates which could be something to be mindful of if you consume a lot of energy.
+Even though the two retailers have similar rates, those who have experienced what they deem to be poor customer service from Aurora in the past may see 1st Energy as a viable alternative.

 If you decide to switch to 1st Energy, you effectively have nothing to lose given that the retailer does not charge exit fees.
-If you find the service isn’t as good as you had hoped, you can always go back to Aurora.
+If you find the service isn’t as good as you had hoped, you can always switch back to Aurora.

 Compare Electricity Providers